Strategy moves at the speed of trust.

 And then… momentum fades.

 The traction you need does not move at the speed of plans.
+It moves at the speed of relationships and trust.

 The Hidden Work of Execution